 More importantly, many people know the challenges of using products since they tend to make quite the mess and only have so much shelf life.
 Regardless of what you’re using the product for, odds are you won’t be able to finish the tube before the material expires.

 With sealant products, the average user is looking for a better way to go about storing caulking tubes to keep their storage space clean and be able to effectively reuse their product.
 But what’s the secret to keeping your sealants lasting longer and keeping your workspace clean?

 Common Methods for Sealing Caulk Tubes Don't Work

 The average contractor has a few nifty tricks they use to attempt to keep their sealant lasting longer, but many of these methods have drawbacks.
 Oftentimes, contractors will use a nail or a makeshift cap such as a wire nut for storing caulking tubes.

 However, nails can be very messy, and oftentimes don’t create a good seal, so the nail hardens inside the tube and causes issues.
-And many contractors have experienced their makeshift caps getting knocked off the sealant tubes and causing leakage of material in their work truck or their job site.
+Many contractors have experienced makeshift caps getting knocked off sealant tubes and causing leakage of material in their work trucks or their job sites.